insolar/insolar/docs/source/architecture.rst

 * private networks that can implement a dedicated server;
 * cross-enterprise and hybrid networks that can use a shared network of pulsars yet run individual installations of Insolar networks;
-* and public networks that can use trusted pulsar nodes or run the pulsar function on other nodes.
+* public networks that can use trusted pulsar nodes or run the pulsar function on other nodes.

 In case of multiple pulsars on the network, their consensus generates the :term:`pulses <pulse>`.